National Space Research and Development Agency: Scope

 The initial scope of the Nigerian Space Programme (NSP) to be implemented by the National Space Research and Development Agency (NASRDA) should include:

 The study of basic space science in order to lay the foundation for deriving maximum benefits from the nation's participation in the space enterprise;

 For the attainment of space capabilities, Nigeria's efforts should focus on research and rigorous education, engineering development, design and manufacture, particularly in the areas of instrumentation, rocketry and small satellites as well as in satellite data acquisition, processing, analysis and management of related software;

 The establishment of a national earth observation station for remote sensing and satellite meteorology data acquisition.

-The provision of efficient, reliable and adequate telecommunications services in Nigeria in order to enhance the growth of the industrial, commercial and administrative sectors of the economy.
+The provision of efficient, reliable, and adequate telecommunications services in Nigeria to enhance the growth of the industrial, commercial and administrative sectors of the economy.
 The focus areas of the Nigerian Space Programme (NSP) include:

-Basic Space Science and Technology to provide the understanding of how the universe works and what its impact is on the world.
+Basic Space Science and Technology to provide an understanding of how the universe works and what its impact is on the world.
 This will enable us to lay the foundation for deriving maximum benefits from the nation's participation in the space enterprise.

 Remote Sensing to help Nigerians understand and manage our environment and natural resources using space-acquired information.
-This technology will enable us to better understand our land, air and water resources and their associated problems.
+This technology will enable us to better understand our land, air, and water resources and their associated problems.

 Satellite Meteorology to study atmospheric and weather sciences using satellite data to facilitate the effective management of our environment.

 Communication and Information Technology to provide efficient and reliable telecommunications services for Nigeria in order to enhance the growth of the industrial, commercial and administrative sectors of the economy.

 Defence and Security to help the Federal Government shall develop a necessary Space Science Technology (SST) programme that will address the national needs of Nigeria.
-For this purpose the government shall establish a Defence Space Command in the Ministry of Defence.
+For this purpose, the government shall establish a Defence Space Command in the Ministry of Defence.
 The Command shall comprise representatives of the defence, intelligence, security and law enforcement services and report through the Ministry of Defence.